 The person in charge of the investigation has overall responsibility for ensuring that the law and these principles are adhered to.

-Why are the 4 Principles of Computer Forensics Necessary
+Why are the 4 ACPO Principles of Digital Forensics Necessary

-The 4 principles of computer forensics are required to ensure that any such evidence produced from a computer or a mobile phone and placed before a court as part of legal proceedings is subject to the same rules and laws that apply to any other evidence.
+The 4 ACPO principles of digital forensics are required to ensure that any such evidence produced from a computer or a mobile phone and placed before a court as part of legal proceedings is subject to the same rules and laws that apply to any other evidence.

 If, for example, a computer or mobile phone was switched on whilst in Police custody in an uncontrolled manner then the operating system would automatically alter the content of the data present, including Internet activity, time stamps and the removal of live or deleted data resulting in the loss of potential evidence.

-A computer forensic copy should be acquired in a manner that does not cause the data present to be altered through the use of a write blocking hardware unit or through software.
+A digital forensic copy should be acquired in a manner that does not cause the data present to be altered through the use of a write blocking hardware unit or through software.